G-PST/CommonEnergySystemModel/README.md

    - LinkML tools
    - Required dependencies
    - Pre-configured extensions for AsciiDoc and Drawio
+5. Once the repository has been reopened in the container, run ```poetry install``` to download all the python dependencies

 ### Using Dev Container with GitHub Codespaces